piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 At the end of the execution of the recovery, the selected backup is recovered locally and the destination path contains a data directory ready to be used to start a PostgreSQL instance.

 !!!Important
-    Barman does not currently keep track of symbolic links inside PGDATA (except for tablespaces inside pg_tblspc).
-It's recommended that system administrators to keep track of symbolic links and to add them to the disaster recovery plans/procedures in case they need to be restored in their original location.
+    Barman doesn't keep track of symbolic links inside `PGDATA` (except for tablespaces inside `pg_tblspc`).
+It's recommended that system administrators to keep track of symbolic links and to add them to the disaster recovery procedures in case they need to be restored in their original location.

 ## Remote recovery